-GenerationPMTO (Individual Delivery Format) (PMTO®)
+GenerationPMTO (Individual Delivery Format)

-There are pre-implementation materials to measure organizational or provider readiness for GenerationPMTO (Individual Delivery Format) (PMTO®) as listed below:
+There are pre-implementation materials to measure organizational or provider readiness for GenerationPMTO (Individual Delivery Format) as listed below:

 Formal Support for Implementation

-Implementation Sciences International, Inc. (ISII), which is a non-profit affiliate of the Oregon Social Learning Center, oversees the implementation of GenerationPMTO (Individual Delivery Format).
-Laura Rains, the Director of Implementation and Training at ISII, designs the training programs and infrastructure protocol.
-She also provides training, coaching, and coordination for implementation projects.
-Rainsleads a team of trainers and consultants who are available to provide support for all implementation objectives.
-The ISII website (www.isii.net) provides individual descriptions and roles for staff, mentors, and associates.
+Prior to the start of implementation, the ISII model developer team may conduct on-site visits with agency leaders and supervisors.
+These pre-implementation meetings are an opportunity for sites to describe their specific context, for model developers to provide information about GenerationPMTOâ€™s research basis, intervention components, training program, engagement strategies, to advise about requirements, for collaboration about short- and long-term goals, and to ensure readiness.
+Implementation Sciences International, Inc. (ISII), which is a non-profit affiliate of the Oregon Social Learning Center, oversees the implementation of GenerationPMTO.
+The Director of Implementation and Training designs the training programs and infrastructure protocol.
+They also provide training, coaching, and coordination for implementation projects.
+The director leads a team of trainers and consultants who are available to provide support for all implementation objectives.
+The ISII website (www.generationpmto.org) provides individual descriptions and roles for staff, mentors, and associates.

-There are fidelity measures for GenerationPMTO (Individual Delivery Format) (PMTO®) as listed below:Competent adherence to GenerationPMTO (Individual Delivery Format) is assessed with the Fidelity of Implementation Rating System (FIMP) FIMP ratings are made by reliable certified GenerationPMTO (Individual Delivery Format) specialists who assess the intervention as delivered with individual families in community or home settings and in parent groups.
-Ratings are based on direct observation of segments of sessions based on core parenting components and evaluate five theoretically relevant categories (i.e., knowledge, structure, teaching, process skills, and overall development).
-Procedures, definitions of core parenting practices, and the rating scale are described in the manual.
-Interested parties can contact the ISII Business Manager, Anna Snider, for the fidelity measure.
+Competent adherence to GenerationPMTO is assessed with the Fidelity of Implementation Rating System (FIMP).
+The Director of Fidelity, oversees fidelity operations for GenerationPMTO implementation sites.
+FIMP ratings are made by reliable certified GenerationPMTO specialists who assess the intervention as delivered with individual families in community or home settings.
+Ratings are based on direct observation of segments of sessions based on core parenting components and evaluate five theoretically relevant categories (i.e., Knowledge, Structure, Teaching, Process Skills, and Overall Development).
+Procedures, definitions of core parenting practices, and the rating scale are described in the FIMP manual.
+Interested parties can contact the Director of Administration, Anna Snider, for the fidelity measure.
 She is available at (541) 485-2711 or email@example.com.